sag-har/emergency-response-app/README.md

 A modern **React Native (Expo)** mobile application developed as part of the **Friendsware Solutions Summer Internship 2026 – Track B (Mobile Application)**.

-The application provides a clean and intuitive emergency response interface where users can access emergency services, submit SOS requests, view their emergency history, and manage their profile.
+The application provides a clean and intuitive emergency response interface where users can access emergency services, submit SOS requests, track emergency requests, view request history, and manage their profile.

 ---